TobiasMelen/tennis-game-points/readme.md

 yarn build
 ```

+## Firebase integration

+Firebase is used for persistence and sharing of games.
+To enable firebase the environments variables `FIREBASE_API_TOKEN` and `FIREBASE_APP_ID` must be set and point to a firebase project with a default firestore db. `env.local` can be used for this.
+The code will fallback to local only if these variables are missing.

 ## Development notes

 Uses `parcel` for bundling and `ava` for test.
 I had to muck around a bit with babel to get support for typescript in both.